dragos-constantin-stoica/acdc/README.md

 ## How to clone and compile

-You need to have pre-installed on your machie:
+You need to have pre-installed on your machine:

 - [CouchDB](http://couchdb.apache.org/) on your local machine or use a virtualized container like: Docker, Vaagrant, etc
 - [Go lang](https://golang.org/) verions 1.9 installed on your machine
 - Git tool in order to clone git repository